Synthetic Reaction Updates

-Synthetic Reaction Updates is a current awareness bibliographic database from the Royal Society of Chemistry that provides alerts of recently published developments in synthetic organic chemistry.
+Synthetic Reaction Updates was a current awareness bibliographic database from the Royal Society of Chemistry that provided alerts of recently published developments in synthetic organic chemistry.

-It covers primary research in general and organic chemistry published in chemistry journals.
+It covered primary research in general and organic chemistry published in chemistry journals.
 Each record contains a reaction scheme, as well as bibliographic data and a link to the original article on the publisher's website.
-Subscribers are able to search by topic and reaction type or register for email alerts of new content based on their search preferences.
+Subscribers were able to search by topic and reaction type or register for email alerts of new content based on their search preferences.